-- Practise active listening (through story time, carpet time, circle time, show and tell time)
+- Practise active listening (through story time, carpet time, circle time and show and tell)

-- Develop their confidence in speaking in front of others, providing children with the chance to speak in front of different audiences e.g. peers, children from the other class, visitors
+- Develop their confidence in speaking in front of others by providing children with the chance to speak in front of different audiences e.g. peers, children from the other class, visitors

-During the Summer Term we are continuing to:
+During the Spring Term we are continuing to:

-- Work alongside an adult twice a week on developing our writing skills, concentrating on writing sight words correctly and phonetically spelling trickier words.
+· Work alongside an adult twice a week to develop writing skills, spelling simple words and beginning to structure sentences

 Our learning this term will focus on: